 What Activities Did We Do On Isla Mujeres?

 We only had 5 nights/four days on Isla Mujeres.
 We spent a couple of days taking it easy by the hotel pool but then, we wanted to explore.
-Here are two activities that we really enjoyed.
+Like Sayulita, another beach town in Mexico, there are lots of things to do in Isla Mujeres.
+Here are two that we really enjoyed.